We believe that knowledge is acquired over a lifetime, and that this process can start at any time.

 and through workshops offered throughout the year.

-To elevate dance education in the United States by providing and supporting stronger instruction,
+To elevate dance education worldwide by providing and supporting

-To empower movers nationwide through the use of accurate information on topics of
+To empower movers worldwide through the use of accurate information on

-strengthens our communities and benefits us as social, moving, living beings.
+on how dance strengthens and benefits us as social, moving, living beings.